wp-plugins/wordpress-seo/readme.txt

 * Initial beta release.

-== Upgrade Notice ==

-= 0.2.3.4 =
-Added config file for WPML.

 == Other Notes ==

 = Usage guides =

-* WP Beginner has written a good guide on [http://www.wpbeginner.com/plugins/how-to-install-and-setup-wordpress-seo-plugin-by-yoast/](how to install and setup WordPress SEO)
+* WP Beginner has written a good guide on [how to install and setup WordPress SEO](http://www.wpbeginner.com/plugins/how-to-install-and-setup-wordpress-seo-plugin-by-yoast/)

 = Press Mentions =

-* I was recently [http://mashable.com/2011/02/17/wordpress-seo-interview/](interview by Mashable) about this plugin.
+* I was recently [interview by Mashable](http://mashable.com/2011/02/17/wordpress-seo-interview/) about this plugin, talking about what the plugin does and why I think my plugin is superior to All in One SEO.

+== Upgrade Notice ==

+= 0.3.4 =
+Upgrade immediately to make sure your WordPress install is secure.